TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/CreatePages/Index.rst

 ===================================

 We have a created a small extension that loads the example data into your installation.
-We suggest you work with this data while following this tutorial.
+We suggest you work with this data while you are following this tutorial.

-Install extension :composer:`t3docs/site-package-data` to load the example data needed in this tutorial.
-It works similar to the Introduction package, :composer:`typo3/cms-introduction` if you have used it before.
+Install extension :composer:`t3docs/site-package-data` to load the example data required in this tutorial.
+It works similarly to the Introduction package, :composer:`typo3/cms-introduction`.

 ..  code-block:: bash